bayhall-digital/cordova-plugin-device-motion/README.md

 # cordova-plugin-device-motion-fast

+THIS IS A FORK OF apache/cordova-plugin-device-motion TO ADD EXTRA DATA CAPTURE TO THE ACCELEROMETER

 This plugin provides access to the device's accelerometer and orientation at atleast 50Hz.
 The accelerometer is a motion sensor that detects the change (_delta_) in movement relative to the current device orientation, in three dimensions along the _x_, _y_, and _z_